chase4eck/workshop-/Class_Notes.md

 - "The improvement of the world must be highly contextualized." - 14:44
   - Need more detail on a regional level.
 - Gapminder: used to connect big data/ databases to visual representations for public access.

+## High Resolution Global Gridded Data for Use in Population Studies
+- Using non-spatial population data to transfer census data into grid-cell data
+  - GRUMP uses this data along w/ satellite info to build its dataset
+- There are four ‘base’ standardised 100 m tiled datasets and 30 arc-second global mosaic derivations
+  - 30 arc-second global mosaic derivations = 1km datasets
+- Some useful info:
+  - Base dataset creation involves processing raster topography data with vector country boundary data using a Geographical Information System (GIS) and other geospatial software.
+Raster images consist of a grid of pixels of particular size (spatial resolution), each pixel having a discrete (x,y) location and value.
+Raster images are commonly used in GIS applications, where they can represent digital elevation or terrain models of the Earth’s surface (i.e., topography).
+Vector datasets represent data slightly differently, utilising points (or nodes), and (in turn) lines and polygons, to represent (x,y) positions in space.
+Vector data can be assigned attribute information where required, and are well suited to representing boundary data.
+- Four 100 m resolution datasets form the basis of the archive:
+  1. Topography
+  2. Standardised
+  3. Gridded
+  4. Clipped to country coastal boundaries
+  - These create a resolution of 1 km and tiles of 100 m
+#### There's a lot of math and computing involved in transferring this data into grid cells that I do not understand
+- Each grid can be separated into a stack of layers to better understand how the data is making up that tile
+- Some examples of layers:
+  - Precipitation, land-slope, nightlights, population count, population density, water, land cover
+- These layers come from a multitude of data-sites
+  - For example, OSM (open street map) provides the majority of info about streets, waterways, railroads, and airports